chriswyatt1/Protein_blast_and_taxonomy/README.md

 # Protein_blast_and_taxonomy

-Nextflow pipeline to run diamond blast and retrieve family level names for each protein
+Nextflow pipeline to run diamond blast and retrieve family level names for each protein.

 # Setting up